 Read a workflow-driven examination of tools and techniques in Alchemy to creatively alter loop playback.
 Explore examples demonstrating how to make loops play at project tempo and transpose in real time.
 Additional demos take it a step further, showing how to transform loops with modulation and other effects.

 Whether you’re new to Logic Pro and MainStage or just looking to pick up some tips, you can get up to speed quickly by viewing online tutorials provided by leading video training developers.

-An extensive collection of online courses for Logic Pro and MainStage.
-Training staff include Grammy and Emmy award-winning producers and professional audio engineers.
+An extensive collection of online courses for Logic Pro X and MainStage.
+Training staff include Grammy and Emmy Award–winning producers and professional audio engineers.
 Learn about everything from Flex Pitch to the Arpeggiator, Track Stacks to Retro Synth and more.

 Comprehensive tutorials for Logic Pro.

-Logic Courses provides both a basic-and-intermediate course and an advanced course to support all levels of users.
+Provides a basic and intermediate course, and an advanced course, to support all levels of users.
 Courses are delivered through a series of online video tutorials that you can access at any time from wherever you are.

 OS X provides a robust plug-in architecture called Audio Units, which gives you access to thousands of instruments and sound-processing tools made by today’s leading developers.